Quintor/headless-wordpress-workshop/presentation/presentatie.md

 > Can you use a "regular" CMS as a "headless" CMS?

-No problem most CMS like Drupal or Wordpress also support a headless approach <!-- .element: class="fragment" data-fragment-index="1" -->
+No problem most CMS's like Drupal or Wordpress also support a headless approach <!-- .element: class="fragment" data-fragment-index="1" -->

-For example <!-- .element: class="fragment" data-fragment-index="1" --> [Headlesss Wordpress with React](https://dev.to/jchiatt/headless-wordpress-with-react) <!-- .element: class="fragment" data-fragment-index="1" -->
+For example: <!-- .element: class="fragment" data-fragment-index="1" --> [Headless drupal](https://www.drupal.org/association/supporters/blog/implementation-guide-on-headless-and-decoupled-cms) <!-- .element: class="fragment" data-fragment-index="1" -->

 ---